Ángel Fernández Artime: Career

 As a member of the Salesian Province of León, Fernandez was a member of the Provincial Council and vice provincial.
 From 2000 to 2006 he was superior of that Province.
 He was selected to team with the organizers of the 26th General Chapter in Rome in 2008.
 In 2009 he was elected provincial for the Southern Argentina Province, headquartered in Buenos Aires.
 There Fernandez worked with Cardinal Jorge Mario Bergoglio, who later became Pope Francis.

 The General Council of the Salesians elected him to a six-year term as rector major of the order in March 2014.
 (Note: He had been designated to become provincial of the new Province of Mediterranean Spain headquartered in Sevilla, but never took up that position because of his election as rector.)
 He is the first Spaniard and third non-Italian to become rector of the Salesians.
 As rector major, he presided at the opening of the celebrations of the 200th birthday of Saint John Bosco on 24 January 2015 in Turin.
 He was elected to a second six-year term as rector on 11 March 2020.

-On 9 July 2023, Pope Francis announced his plans to create him a cardinal at a consistory scheduled for 30 September.
-He is the first superior of a religious congregation to be made a cardinal.
-At that consistory he was assigned the rank of Cardinal-Deacon of Santa Maria Ausiliatrice in via Tuscolana.
-Pope Francis initially told Fernández he could continue to serve as rector until 31 July 2024, when he will be given a new assignment.
+On 9 July 2023, Pope Francis announced he planned to make him a cardinal at a consistory scheduled for 30 September.
+He was the first superior of a religious congregation to be made a cardinal.
+At that consistory he was assigned to the order of cardinal deacons with the title of Santa Maria Ausiliatrice in via Tuscolana.
+Pope Francis initially told Fernández he could continue to serve as rector until 31 July 2024, when he would be given a new assignment.
 He later modified that date to 16 August.
 Fernández was made a member of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life on 4 October 2023.
-Fernandez announced that the Salesians plan to hold an election to replace him as rector in the spring of 2025.
+The Salesian Congregation elected Maltese priest Father Fabio Attard, SDB, to succeed Fernandez as rector major on 25 March 2025.

 His episcopal consecration was celebrated on 20 April 2024.
 Pope Francis assigned him the titular see of Ursona with the title of archbishop.
 He received his episcopal consecration from Cardinal Emil Paul Tscherrig, with co-consecrators Cardinal Cristóbal López Romero and Bishop Lucas Van Looy, both Salesians.
 He announced the end of his service as rector of the Salesians on 16 August.
 On 6 January 2025, Pope Francis named him Pro-Prefect of the Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life.

 He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 On 16 July 2025, Pope Leo named him Pontifical Legate for the Basilicas of Saint Francis and Saint Mary of the Angels in Assisi.